MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v1.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Queue a job on a Jenkins server.
+Use this task to queue a job on a Jenkins server.
 <!-- :::editable-content-end::: -->

 :::moniker-end